I’m Ryan, a world traveling adventurer who enjoys road trips, mountains, mother nature, and new places.

 2016 – Saw me settling back into expat life in Medellin, Colombia as we regrouped, I worked on my second book, and we prepared for the next big adventure…

-2017 – We will be setting out for our biggest trip yet… Driving all the way to the end of South America: Patagonia!
+2017 – We set out for our biggest trip yet… Driving all the way to the end of South America: Patagonia!

 Travel and adventure, to me, is more than just 2-3 weeks per year of vacation time or long weekends.
 It’s a way of life.

-Thus was born my #1 bestselling budget travel book, Big Travel, Small Budget: How to Travel More, Spend Less, and See the World, available on Amazon.com.
+Thus was born my #1 bestselling budget travel book, Big Travel, Small Budget: How to Travel More, Spend Less, and See the World, available on Amazon.com in Paperback or Kindle.

 What is Desk to Dirtbag?